-Acknowledgments.
+Acknowledgments

 We would like to thank Rachel Ward (Courant Institute of Mathematical Sciences, NYU) for interesting discussions on compressed sensing and to Anke Tröltzsch (CERFACS, Toulouse) for providing us assistance with the testing environment of Section 5.3.
+We are also grateful to the anonymous referees for their helpful comments on the earlier version of the manuscript.